 Step 4: Merge into a matrix

 Enter the details above into a matrix.
 List the names of your staff in the left-hand column and the selected competences along the top row.
-Insert a score or proficiency level in the resulting grid, reflecting the extent to which each staff member has acquired and mastered a certain competence.
+Insert a score or proficiency level in the resulting grid, reflecting the extent to which each staff member has acquired and mastered a certain competence or task.